TheAppleFreak/chrome-qr-scanner/README.md

 # chrome-qr-scanner

-A Chrome extension that allows you to scan QR codes and open links in new tabs.
+A Chrome extension that allows you to create and scan QR codes using your webcam.